Jose-Sabater/foodie/README.md

 - [ ] Flask frontend

+- [ ] Containarize and deploy

 - [ ] Computer Vision camera module

 - [ ] Analytics

+## License

+The rights to this project are owned by the author

 ## Authors and acknowledgment
 José María Sabater
+jose.sabater.iglesias@gmail.com